 Often when you have a backup task that runs on a scheduled basis, there are associated tasks that you would like to perform before or after files are actually copied.
 CCC offers the option to run shell scripts before and after a backup task, unmount the destination, run another CCC backup task, and power management options such as restart and shutdown.
-If you would like to perform any of these pre- or postflight tasks, click the Advanced Settings button at the bottom of CCC's main window.
+If you would like to perform any of these pre- or postflight tasks, click the Advanced Settings button at the bottom of CCC's main window and select the Preflight or Postflight tab.